 Frost's prominence in American poetry might lead one to expect to find his name in any proper anthology of Christmas poetry.
 But ironically, the ending of his oft-anthologized "Stopping by Woods on a Snowy Evening" is not necessarily cheery:

 And miles to go before I sleep.

 The final couplet is more haunting than typical seasonal verse.
 Perhaps that's what makes these cards so interesting.
-They are at once playful, serious, and printed in a limited letterpress edition that cuts past much of the gloss of Christmas.
+They are at once playful and serious in a way that cuts past much of the gloss of Christmas.

-In a way, they enact Frost's dictum, that "One who concerns himself with [the sound of sense] more than the subject is an artist."
+In a way, they recall Frost's dictum: "One who concerns himself with [the sound of sense] more than the subject is an artist."